Submit a response and it could be included in the next issue of Common Ground™.

-Leave your response below or send it by Aug.
-3 to commonground(at)caionline.org.
+Tell us what you think.
+Leave your response below by July 27.
 Selected responses will be featured in the next issue of Common Ground.
 Responses may be edited for length and clarity.